 Note: As the postcode is used to identify the general area of the property, it may not always reflect its precise location, therefore please only use this map as a guide.

-Situated on the South Devon coast, just over 40 miles from Exeter, Plymouth is Devon’s largest city and the second largest city in the South West.
-With a diverse history from naval port to World War stories there is plenty to discover on a Plymouth holiday.
+Situated on the South Devon coast, just over 40 miles from Exeter, Plymouth is Devon's largest city and the second largest city in the South West.
+With a diverse history from naval port to World War stories there is plenty to discover in the area.

 Naval history in Plymouth

 HMNB Devonport is located in Plymouth and brings in large groups of Armed Forces personnel on a regular basis.
 The base was created after King William III was appalled by the lack of naval port bases and gave funding to create the base in the South West city.
 Originally it was known as Plymouth Dock but later people didn’t like the name and petitioned to King IV to get it changed to Devonport.
 Later Plymouth Yard was also changed to Devonport Yard by Queen Victoria.